 Being able to sell with integrity is an essential business skill.
 Yet many people seem to struggle with it.
 So, what is the factor that makes the biggest difference of all?

-A while back I met up for coffee with a friend who runs a business networking group.
+A while back I met up for coffee with a friend who runs a business networking group in London.

-The basis of the sales programme (which was a franchise) was that for every and any possible thing a prospective client could come up with, you would have a pre-prepared answer.
+The basis of this sales programme (which was a franchise) was that for every and any possible thing a prospective client could come up with, you would have a pre-prepared answer.

 So, if the prospect said this, you would say that.
 And so on…

 The problem was, for this member, was that people did not really connect with her and she was not getting any business.
 Which is not great when you are teaching people how to sell!

 First and foremost, real human connection is the foundation of a client relationship.
 It is what everything else is built on, isn’t it?

 How well we build meaningful rapport with someone is a direct consequence of our own quality of mind.

 The biggest barrier to human connection is too much thinking (something that’s at at epidemic levels today).